bhigy/zr-2021vg_baseline/docs/EVALUATION.md

 In order to evaluate our systems, we need to create a folder following the submission format described on the [challenge's website](https://zerospeech.com/2021/instructions.html).
-We can then use the [command line tools](https://github.com/bootphon/zerospeech2021) provided with the challenge to validate/evaluate.
+We can then use the [command line tools](https://github.com/bootphon/zerospeech2021) provided with the challenge to validate/evaluate the submission.

 ## Generation of the submission files